The boating laws of New Mexico are enforced by those who have the authority given to a peace officer.

 - It is illegal to refuse to follow the directive of a person with law enforcement authority.
 An operator who has received a visual or audible signal from a law enforcement officer must bring his or her vessel to a stop.

-- Every person who violates or fails to comply with laws in the New Mexico Boat Act is guilty of a misdemeanor.
-Violators must appear before a magistrate to determine the fine and court costs.
+- Every person who violates or fails to comply with laws in the New Mexico Boat Act is guilty of a petty misdemeanor.
+Violators must choose to either appear in court or pay the fine assessed by the arresting law enforcement officer.